CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_4.01.md

 4.=[02/Bit/Sec_05]

-5.Ti=Exceptions to the Definition of Covered Entity
+5.Ti=Exceptions to the Definition of {Covered_Entity}

-5.sec=Rulemaking.—The Commission may promulgate regulations under 5 U.S.C. § 553 to establish additional exceptions from the definition of covered entity for categories of persons.
-When promulgating regulations under this section, the Commission shall consider, among other factors, the privacy risks posed by personal data processing by categories of persons of various sizes, experiences, resources, and types of commercial activity, including nonprofit activity; the importance of mitigating privacy risks; and the costs and benefits of including those categories of persons as covered entities.
+5.sec=Rulemaking.—The Commission may promulgate regulations under 5 U.S.C. § 553 to establish additional exceptions from the definition of {covered_entity} for categories of persons.
+When promulgating regulations under this section, the Commission shall consider, among other factors, the privacy risks posed by personal data processing by categories of persons of various sizes, experiences, resources, and types of commercial activity, including nonprofit activity; the importance of mitigating privacy risks; and the costs and benefits of including those categories of persons as {covered_entities}.
 A person aggrieved by a regulation promulgated under this subsection may obtain review by a district court of the United States of appropriate jurisdiction, as provided for in 5 U.S.C. § 706.
 The Commission may modify or revoke such an exception in light of changes in consumer expectations, technology, and market conditions, but no sooner than 3 years after initial promulgation absent materially changed circumstances.

 6.Ti=Effective Date

 6.1.sec=The provisions of this Act will take effect as of the date of enactment.

-6.2.sec=The obligations of covered entities under Title I of this Act shall not give rise to a cause of action based on this Act less than 2 years after the date of enactment of this Act.
+6.2.sec=The obligations of {covered_entities} under Title I of this Act shall not give rise to a cause of action based on this Act less than 2 years after the date of enactment of this Act.

 6.=[02/Bit/Ssec_02]

+=[OMB/CPBR_Format.md]

 =[02/Bit/Sec_06]

-DocBody=<!DOCTYPE html><html><title>Page Title</title><style>ol {list-style-type: decimal;} ol ol {list-style-type: lower-alpha;} ol ol ol {list-style-type: decimal;} ol ol ol ol {list-style-type: upper-alpha;} ol ol ol ol ol {list-style-type: lower-roman;} ol ol ol ol ol ol {list-style-type: upper-roman;} ol ol ol ol ol ol ol {list-style-type: lower-alpha;}</style><body>{Doc}
+PageName=OMB/CPBR_Act_Of_2015_Title_4.01.md